jpeak5/heffalumps-and-woozles/README.md

 The `--letter-score` option causes the script to print the value of each letter, in addition to the total score for a word:

-It's possible to specify one or more words on the command line, causing the script to ignore the system (or user-specified) dictionary and evaluate only commandline input.
+It's possible to specify one or more words on the command line, causing the script to ignore the system (or user-specified) dictionary and evaluate only command line input.
 Combining this option with `--letter-score` is useful for checking your math.

 Evaluate a word provided as an argument on the command line, for example:
 ```